-Students who earn an applied bachelor's degree from CBC are eligible to receive scholastic honors as established by the College.
+Students who earn a CBC bachelor's degree are eligible to receive scholastic honors as established by the College.
 The cumulative college-level GPA for all credits earned at CBC is used to calculate eligibility for honors.
 The honors GPA calculation is based on the last quarter in which all degree requirements have been completed.
 Credits and grades transferred to CBC from other colleges and universities are not included in the calculation for the honors designation.

-Cum Laude (with honors) 3.50 - 3.69 Magna Cum Laude (with high honors) 3.70 - 3.89 Summa Cum Laude (with highest honors) 3 90 - 4 00
+Cum Laude (with honors) - 3.50 - 3.69 Magna Cum Laude (with high honors) - 3.70 - 3.89

+Summa Cum Laude (with highest honors) - 3.90 - 4.00